aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

 people who created the product may not be obvious to the people who have to install and use the product.
-Documents often lack detailed instructions, and the structure may be a bit higgledy-piggledy. **In my role as a Technical Writer, I like to create organization from chaos and clarity from mud.**
+Documents often lack detailed instructions, and the structure may be a bit higgledy-piggledy. **In my role as a Technical Writer, I like to create organization from chaos and clarity from mud.** Furthermore, I like to enable developers to be better documentors, whether it's providing them with page templates or figuring out how to create automated API documentation from a Swagger file.

 Publicly Available Docs
 =======================
 Acumos
 ------
-It all started with a phone call from Jack, my AVP, asking me to take a look at the Acumos project's docs and tell him what was missing.
+It all started with a phone call from JM, my AVP, asking me to take a look at the Acumos project's docs and tell him what was missing.
 This was two weeks prior to the project's launch as an Open Source project in the Linux Foundation.
 An automated documentation project had been created using Sphinx, with submodules linking to most of the component repositories.
 However, developers hadn't been given guidelines on creating documentation: file structure, naming, content, reStructuredText.
 In addition, most of the end-user documentation was non-existant, and nobody had even started pulling all the docs together into a coherent, user-friendly format.
 So I hatched a plan:

 - Analyze all the docs in the component repos
 - Create detailed Jira tickets for shotcomings
 - Work with developers to resolve issues, many of which resulted from content being created with Word and converted to rST using Pandoc
-- Learn Sphinx
+- Brush up on Sphinx
 - Move all end-user docs to the Docs project so I would have merge control
 - Create and/or edit the end-user docs, add screen shots, clarify instructions
 - Create and organize the main docs site (docs.acumos.org)

 I had the part-time help of one person reviewing the component docs, but the rest was up to me.
 I put in two 70-hr weeks getting the automated documentation and the wiki ready for the project's public launch at the Open Networking Summit in 2018.

-I continued to be involved with Acumos until 1/2019, when I was "surplussed" for being located outside of 10 metro areas.
+I took up the role of Docs PTL for the first release of Acumos in December, 2018.

 My duties included: